 We (Peter and Kelly) are not only partners in business, but also partners in life.
 Having met many years ago in outback Northern Territory, we have migrated together across Queensland, New South Wales and have now settled in the beautiful East Gippsland region of Victoria.
 Through our travels around Australia we have many, many stories to tell about the places we’ve seen and the people we’ve met.
 We know the value of storytelling and the visual imagery it creates within the audience.
 It is our passion of the Australian environment, in all its shapes, sizes, colours, smells and people, that keeps inspiring us to teach others and help them generate their own unique experiences.

-Peter established PeeKdesigns in 2008 to provide environmental education engagement opportunities for organisations.
-As business owner and manager, Peter is always ensuring that the best possible results are achieved for the client.
+Peter established PeeKdesigns in 2008 to provide environmental education engagement opportunities for organisations and is always ensuring the best possible results are achieved for our sponsors, program participants and suppliers.

 Senior Environmental Education Consultant

-Kelly has used her creative drive to become an established graphic designer for both print and online media.
-Her strength in this field allows her to create intuitive, informative and interesting materials for both young and old.
+Kelly has used her creative drive to become an established graphic designer.
+Her strength in this field allows her to create and interpret the childrens’ stories and illustrations to compile the hundreds of books created as part of Enviro-Stories.

 When presenting students with their published book you never get tired of the surprised looks on students faces.
 They never quite understand just what it means to be a published author.
 It is only until later that the reality sinks in and they are genuinely grateful for the opportunity to be involved in Enviro-Stories.
 Here are just a few of our stories.